 - The length of the treatment: Depending on the areas to be treated, the procedure typically takes between 30 to 90 minutes.

-- Pain and discomfort: Patients typically feel little spikes as the ultrasound energy reaches the targets at carefully selected depths of skin.
-The increased temperature and energy in the treated areas can be perceived as mild to moderate discomfort which is brief and short lasting.
+- Pain and discomfort: Patients typically feel little spikes as the ultrasound energy reaches the targets at carefully selected depths of the skin.
+The increased temperature and energy in the treated areas can be perceived as mild to moderate discomfort which is brief and short-lasting.
 Each patient is different and we will consider various options for effective comfort management during the treatment

 - Numbing: The treatment area is typically numbed with application of topical numbing creams ahead of the procedure.
 Oral pain medications might also be considered.
 Ice packs are not typically needed or recommended.

 - Down time: There is no downtime.
 Some patients might have very mild and temporary redness.
 You can resume normal activity right after the treatment and there are no particular post-treatment care considerations other than following common-sense measures and sticking to routines.